ts-common/fun.ts/README.md

 - embed typing in a separate file.
 - embed typing is based on special run-time definitions.
 For example `const MyType = { ... }`.

+Possible typing language are
+- TypeScrit.
+- JS docs.
+- Some kind of Haskell type notations?

 ### `.d.ts` file.

 Only definitions and types.
 Separate declarations of type definitions and specifications.